Living in Naples, FL

 Maybe you've always wanted to live in Florida, or maybe you've just taken a job in the Gulf Coast region.
 Whatever brings you to Naples, you're in luck, because the quality of life is second to none in this coastal paradise.
 You'll enjoy warm, sunny weather, high-end shopping, and top-notch dining.
 From its quaint historic downtown to its unrivaled ocean views, Naples will charm you from the moment you arrive.
-Load up the moving van and get ready for an exciting new chapter in Naples, Florida.
+Load up the moving van and get ready for your long-distance move to Naples, Florida.

 Naples has a population of about 20,600, but if you consider the surrounding Naples-Marco Island, Florida, Metropolitan area, the population far exceeds that number at roughly 322,000 residents.